xiix0/scam/README.md

-You will soon meet a person who will play an important role in your life.
+You will be the last person to buy a Chrysler.